-27. Runway Hold Points
+30. Runway Hold Points

 At the entrance to a runway, there are yellow line ground markings, pictured below.
-As a category 1 ADA holder you need to STOP if you find yourself near these lines.
-You will need to make your way back to the apron area immediately.
-If you are disorientated call the NAPL TOC on 0417 281 866 or by radio.
+As a category 2 ADA holder you need to STOP unless you have a clearance from the tower to enter the runway.
+If you are disorientated call the NAPL TOC on 0417 281 866.